Pheelbert/battlenetwork/README.md

 # Author TheMaverickProgrammer

-## Update 5/27/2018
+## Update 5/28/2018
-Added battle results to the end of the match that shows time, ranking, and a new item
+Added battle results to the end of the match that shows time, ranking, and a new item.
+Items can be registered with `Mob` objects inside the `MobFactory` specialization.
+The ranking is authentically calculated from the official strategy guide for MMBN 6.
+The rewarded item is random but based on rank.

 [![screen.png](https://s15.postimg.cc/6ini1kqa3/screen.png)](https://postimg.cc/image/qd9jnp5hj/)